rachelbe/keyboard_control/README.md

 HOW TO INSTALL

-cd to the src folder in your catkin workspace, and clone this repository there (assuming you have ros and git installed)
+cd to the src folder in your catkin workspace, and clone this repository there (must have ROS and git installed)

 RUN: git clone https://github.com/rachelbe/keyboard_control.git